iumiCash/iumiCash.github.io/docs/diagrams/onetime.md

     :   The end-user clicks button `Pay via iumiCash` (or similar) in the vendor's user interface.

     2. Authorization Code request is sent to /oauth/authorize/ :   The vendor constructs URL to obtain user's credentials.
 See [authorize request][authorize] for detailed request.

     3. Redirect user to authorization page
-    :   The iumiCash redirects user to an authorization page where the list of permissions the user grants the vendor and the application details are displayed.
+    :   The iumiCash redirects user to an authorization page where the list of permissions and the application details are displayed.

         !!! tip